melod/pixie-block/README.md

 # pixie-block
-pixie with chunk of blocks
+pixie with chunks of block